syncfusion-content/maui-docs/MAUI/DataGrid/export-to-pdf.md

 {% endhighlight %}
 {% endtabs %}

-### Save and View the PDF document in IOS
+### Save and View the PDF document in iOS

-Add the new class file with name SaveIOS file under Platform-> IOS directory to save and view the PDF document in the IOS device and use the below code in it.
+Add the new class file with name SaveIOS file under Platform-> iOS directory to save and view the PDF document in the iOS device and use the below code in it.

 {% tabs %}
 {% highlight c# %}